alsugiharto/auto-meetup-rsvp-bot/README.md

 The main purpose has been served.
 There are some other minor features I would like to add:
 - send email or SMS for RSVP success
-- add more browsers options to use
+- more browsers options to use
 - multiple events options
 - logging on off option
 - scheduling
-- add quit feature (yes! no quit feature yet)
+- quit feature (yes! no quit feature yet)
 - apply OOP
+- unit test

 # How to install dependencies